franok/oTplayer/Readme.md

 HTML5 audio/video player for [oTranscribe](https://github.com/otranscribe/otranscribe).
 Requires jQuery and [progressor.js](https://github.com/ejb/progressor.js).

 oTplayer is a bring-your-own-interface component.
-See [this demo](http://otranscribe.com/oTplayer/examples/basic-player.html) for an example of a very basic GUI player.

 ## The Fork
 My fork is a quick and dirty edition, having on-board all the things required to use the player offline in a basic HTML UI.

 ### Instructions to run oTplayer out of the box

-Assumption: you have cloned this repository.
+Assumption: you have already cloned this repository.

 1. Open [`examples/basic-player.html`](./examples/basic-player.html) in your browser.